Colleen McMahon: Education and career

 Born in Columbus, Ohio, McMahon received a Bachelor of Arts degree from Ohio State University in 1973 and a Juris Doctor from Harvard Law School in 1976.
 She was in private practice in New York City from 1976 to 1995, except for a period from 1979 to 1980 when she was a speechwriter and special assistant to Donald McHenry, the United States Permanent Representative to the United Nations.
-She was a Judge of the New York Court of Claims, New York Supreme Court, from 1995 to 1998.
+From 1995 to 1998, she was a judge of the New York Court of Claims, New York Supreme Court.

 Federal judicial service

-On May 21, 1998, McMahon was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of New York vacated by John F. Keenan.
-McMahon was confirmed by the United States Senate on October 21, 1998, and received her commission on October 22, 1998.
+On May 21, 1998, President Bill Clinton nominated McMahon to a seat on the United States District Court for the Southern District of New York vacated by John F. Keenan.
+McMahon was confirmed by the United States Senate on October 21 and received her commission on October 22.
 She was the Chief Judge from June 1, 2016, to April 10, 2021.
-On April 1, 2021, McMahon announced her intention to assume senior status on April 10, 2021.
+On April 1, 2021, McMahon announced her intention to assume senior status on April 10.